drsanches/photobooth/readme.md

 - Refactor validations.
 Validate closer to db operations (or use db exceptions)
 - Add ObjectMapper bean
 - Add test profile with h2?
+- Always sent to notifier all info - email (if exists) and userId, then update email and send notification
+- Maybe use Spring Events

 ### UI
 - Hide admin ui for users